troclaux/notes/sql.md

 - constraints: enforce rules on table's data
   - `PRIMARY KEY`: value can't be NULL and has to be UNIQUE
+    - the primary key can be one column or a set of columns
   - `FOREIGN KEY`: links the value of a column in table1 to the value of another column in table2
     - `CASCADE`: explained before
   - `UNIQUE`: all values in the column are distinct